 Tim Dalpiaz, DVM

-Dr. Tim Dalpiaz was born in New York, moved from there to Florida, and finally, at the age of twelve, moved to Northeastern Tennessee.
-A year later he found his calling in veterinary medicine.
-Dr. Dalpiaz had a black Lab named Bear who was his best friend.
+Dr. Tim Dalpiaz was born in New York, moved from there to Florida, and finally, at the age of 12, moved to northeastern Tennessee.
+A year later, he found his calling in veterinary medicine.
+Dr. Dalpiaz had a black Lab named Bear, who was his best friend.
 One evening, when he was home alone with Bear, he noticed that the dog was sick.
 His parents, who were working, told him that they would take Bear in to see the veterinarian the next morning.
 Unfortunately, Bear died that night.
-Dr. Dalpiaz hated that feeling of helplessness and vowed to learn everything he could to never be in that kind of situation again.
+Dr. Dalpiaz hated that feeling of helplessness and vowed to learn everything he could so that he would never be in that kind of situation again.

-Dr. Dalpiaz and his wife, April, enjoy the daily company of Maggie and Molly, two nine-year old Yellow Labs and Katie, a twelve-year old cat.
+Dr. Dalpiaz and his wife, April, have two beautiful daughters, Sophia and Harper, who love to have their daddy do checkups on their stuffed animals to make sure they are healthy.
+The family enjoys the daily company of Maggie and Molly, two yellow Labs, and Katie, a 12-year-old cat.
 In his spare time, Dr. Dalpiaz enjoys travel and snowboarding.